Making hot dogs in the air fryer is great if you like them slightly crispy but don’t want to deal with the stovetop of the barbecue.

 You can warm up the hot dogs again in the microwave or place them back into the air fryer for a few minutes.
 Of course, you can also eat them cold out of the fridge as a cheeky snack!

-We wouldn’t recommend storing extra buns that have been toasted for long since they can go stale quickly.
-You could always use them in a different recipe or make them into air fryer croutons!
+We don’t recommend storing extra buns that have been toasted for longer than a day, since they can go stale quickly.
+You can always use them in a different recipe or turn them into air fryer croutons!

 Related Recipes